Post six of fourteen, in section About Awakening

 Closed and Unsafe

-When you are closed and don’t feel safe, things going wrong or being out of balance will be incredibly stressful for you and others.
+When you are closed and don’t feel safe, then things going wrong or being out of control will be incredibly stressful for you and others.

 Open and Safe